 These enjoyable and informative 40-minute webinars offer practical advice to anyone working or volunteering in community archives and heritage groups.
 The webinars are free to attend and there will be plenty of opportunity to ask questions and discuss any concerns or ideas you may have.
 You are welcome to attend as many as you wish by signing up for each webinar through Eventbrite.
 Each week the webinars began with a presentation from an archivist or expert speaker, followed by a Q&A session.

 These webinars will equip you with the knowledge and skills to:

 - Strategically promote your digital collections and optimise your collection for discovery via Google and other search tools.

 - Increase your engagement with your local community and beyond.

-This presentation is about the digitisation of document and photographic collections.
+This presentation is about the digitisation of document and photographic collections – a recording is forthcoming.